intel/openikt/docker-compose/README.md

 ├── nginx-web.conf.j2 # The Jinja2 template file of nginx-web.conf, which is used
                       # for openikt-web, change it if necessary.
 ├── README # The documentation file
-├── settings.py.sample # The Django project settings file for openikt-server
 ├── setup.py # The setup script
 └── uwsgi.ini # The uWSGI configuration file for starting the Django project
               # in the openikt-server container